open5e/open5e/source/characters/races.rst

 As a high elf, you have a keen mind and a mastery of at least the basics of magic.
 In many fantasy gaming worlds, there are two kinds of high elves.
-One type is haughty and reclusive, believing themselves to be superior to non-­elves and even other elves.
+One type is haughty and reclusive, believing themselves to be superior to non-elves and even other elves.
 The other type is more common and more friendly, and often encountered among humans and other races.